 Why has the Monster Truck tire been known as a flotation tire?

-They were initially designed so that their air volume means the farming equipment that uses them can float slightly on wet, muddy fields instead of sinking into the mud and getting stuck.
+There are initially designed so that ther air volume means the farming equipment that uses them can float slighty on wet, muddy fields instead of sinking into the mud and getting stuck.

 Despite their size and rigidity, the tires tend to flex a considerable amount due to the weight of the trucks.
 It’s generally only for a split second, but sometimes the tires flex so much that the rims of the wheels make contact with the ground.
 To combat this, some drivers over-inflate the tires.
 This, however, makes them more at risk for tire blowouts.

-Monster Truc Tire tread patterns is a finely cut tires.
+Monster Truck Tyres tread pattern is a finely cut tyre.

 One of the most distinct elements of a monster truck tire is the tread pattern of the tire.
 The agricultural tires that are the basis of monster truck tires have a simple tread of deep, sharp V-shaped or alternating stripes (depending on the manufacturer) intended to provide grip in mud or loose soil without getting clogged with earth.